BytePane

 What is DynamoDB used for?

 DynamoDB is primarily used for fully managed nosql database on aws.
-It was created by Amazon in 2012 and follows the key-value/document paradigm.
+It was created by Amazon in 2012.
+It follows the key-value/document paradigm.

 Is DynamoDB hard to learn?